isotopp/isotopp.github.io/content/posts/2008-07-23-inhaltliche-und-kulturelle-steuerung-von-foren.md

 This effectively creates two processes:

-One process takes answers and threads from the newsgroup and compresses them to reuseable, tested and tried articles.
-Context-dependent information from a USENET thread, losely distributed over multiple articles, becomes context-independent, is peer reviewed and available in the much tighter format of a FAQ article.
+One process takes answers and threads from the newsgroup and compresses them to reusable, tested and tried articles.
+Context-dependent information from a USENET thread, loosely distributed over multiple articles, becomes context-independent, is peer reviewed and available in the much tighter format of a FAQ article.
 This process improves information.

-The second process is the process of Uplift, which educates contributors to the group in USENET etiquette as well as in matters covered by the groups charta, by turning them from Clients asking questions into Patrons providing answers or even Senior Patrons contributing to the content of the FAQ.
+The second process is the process of Uplift, which educates contributors to the group in USENET etiquette as well as in matters covered by the groups' charta, by turning them from Clients asking questions into Patrons providing answers or even Senior Patrons contributing to the content of the FAQ.
 This process improves people.

-#### Dealing with Atavism
+## Dealing with Atavism

 USENET is showered with a constant rain of newbies.
 Usually, big loads of newbies in a short time lead to group degeneration, spontaneous topic